Trip Summary and Itinerary Map

 * Note: Prices are per person.
 Paid in USD ($) - figure above is based on today's exchange rate.
 Actual cost $6,495

-The 14-Jul-2020 and 26-Jul-2020 departures are Photo Specials.
+In both 2020 and 2021, the 14-Jul and 26-Jul departures are Photo Specials.
 The itinerary is the same with a focus on the photographic experience, please enquire for more information.

 Single Supplement And Child Policy

 The price of single occupancy is an additional USD $895/$995 (2020/2021) per person.

 - Hotel accommodation as per the program